Fans rally behind Grizzlies and coach after ref rant | FOX Sports

 Fans rally behind Grizzlies and coach after ref rant

 MEMPHIS, Tenn.
-(AP) Grizzlies coach David Fizdale provided Memphis fans a couple of new catchphrases from his ref rant after Game 2.
+(AP) Grizzlies coach David Fizdale provided Memphis fans a couple of new catchphrases from his ref rant after Game 2 and cost him $30,000 in a fine by the NBA.

 The fans unleashed their support for the coach Thursday night through T-shirts and cheers, along with a thorough booing of the game’s officiating crew.